 The work of illustrators can be seen in many venues, including:

-Based on strong draftsmanship, conceptual thinking and a personal viewpoint, you'll discover your individual artistic voice while working in a variety of media and techniques, both traditional and digital.
+Based on strong draftsmanship, conceptual thinking and a personal viewpoint, you'll work in a variety of media and techniques, both traditional and digital.

 You'll work closely with a faculty of practicing illustrators and with visiting professionals, completing assignments that cover a wide range of illustrative applications and acquiring the necessary principles of business and entrepreneurship.

 In fourth year, you'll complete a self-initiated, faculty-guided, yearlong thesis project, developing a consistent, original portfolio designed for self-promotion.